Spraying on your motorcycle chain lube

 Lube while the iron is hot

-Most motorcycle chain lubes will tell you to apply to the chain while it is warm.
+Most motorcycle chain lubes tell you to apply to the chain while it is warm.
 That means that you need to don all your gear and take the bike out for a quick warm up spin or do it after you ride, when you least feel like it.
 If you are like most of us, you will do it when it is cold and convenient.

 Tried them all yet?